Cicero: Early political career

 Cicero grew up in a time of civil unrest and war.
 Sulla's victory in the first of a series of civil wars led to a new constitutional framework that undermined libertas (liberty), the fundamental value of the Roman Republic.
 Nonetheless, Sulla's reforms strengthened the position of the equestrian class, contributing to that class's growing political power.
-Cicero was both an Italian eques and a novus homo, but more importantly he was a Roman constitutionalist.
+Cicero was both an Italian eques and a novus homo; more importantly, he was a Roman constitutionalist.
 His social class and loyalty to the Republic ensured that he would "command the support and confidence of the people as well as the Italian middle classes".
 He successfully ascended the cursus honorum, holding each magistracy at or near the youngest possible age: quaestor in 75 BC (age 30), aedile in 69 BC (age 36), (Note: Whether Cicero was elected as plebeian aedile or curule aedile is uncertain.
-Lily Ross Taylor, in a 1939 article, argues that he held the plebeian aedilate: Cicero described the games as ludi antiquissimi ("most ancient") and the plebeian aedileship was instituted before the curule.
+In a 1939 article, Lily Ross Taylor argues that he held the plebeian aedilate: Cicero described the games as ludi antiquissimi ("most ancient") and the plebeian aedileship was instituted before the curule.
 She also notes that in his writings Cicero did not use the full aedilis curulis title, which was of greater prestige.
-Broughton's Magistrates of the Roman Republic lists Cicero's aedilate as plebeian.) and praetor in 66 BC (age 39), when he served as president of the extortion court.
-He was then elected consul at age 42.
+Thomas Robert Shannon Broughton's Magistrates of the Roman Republic lists Cicero's aedilate as plebeian.) and praetor in 66 BC (age 39), when he served as president of the extortion court (lex Calpurnia de repetundis).
+In 63 BC, around three years later, he was then elected consul.